Courtesy of Abercrombie & Kent

 For the best wildlife viewing in Grand Teton and Yellowstone, you best get up (really) early.
 To see the herds of elk, bison, moose, and bears, it’s worthwhile to get up at five in the morning.
 Even though Yellowstone is down 50 percent right now, there are still people there.

 You can visit Switzerland in America.
-North Cascades National Park on the Canadian border in Washington State is known as “America’s Switzerland,” with more than 1,000 cascades and waterfalls, high peaks, and gorgeous scenery.
+North Cascades National Park on the Canadian border in Washington State is known as “The American Alps,” with more than 1,000 cascades and waterfalls, high peaks, and gorgeous scenery.
 It’s number 62, the least-visited national park in the U.S.

 The best time to see the wolves of Yellowstone is in the winter.
 It’s much easier to see the wolves of Yellowstone, which were reintroduced in the mid-90s, against the white snow than it is in the summer.